connie-chin/rc0124-code-solutions/postgres-database/postgres-database-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is a database schema?
-  a collection of tables. it defines how the data in a relational database should be organized.
+  a collection of tables. it defines how the data in a relational database should be organized. the relationships between the tables is a schema.
 - What is a table?
-  a place to store data in relations. a list of rows, each having the same set of attributes.
+  collection of columns, think of them like objects (name, age, weight,), table would have columns. collection of attributes we are tracking data on.
 - What is a row?
-  same set of attributes in a table. each row is a record in that spreadsheet
+  all of the data on the list around a particular single entry. aka a movie, its row would have actors, when it was made, the director etc. one collection of data related to that table.
-- What is an attribute and what other names are used to describe them? attributes are referred to as columns.
+- What is an attribute and what other names are used to describe them? attributes are referred to as columns. like property names on an object.

 ## Notes